 “Nonwoven materials are made by forming a web of fibres or filaments (or both), followed by bonding to give the structure strength using mechanical, chemical, or thermal processes.”

 The nonwoven trinity

-Nonwoven materials can be broadly divided into three categories, and these relate to the process used to create the nonwoven textile or material.
-These three categories are:
+Nonwovens can be broadly divided into three categories: drylaid, wetlaid and spunlaid, which relate to the nature of the processes used to produce the web.

 “Using recycled or biodegradable materials and implementing sustainable production practices can help to minimise their environmental impact, and these are key areas that NIRI looks to innovate and drive change across the nonwoven sector.“